Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 3:14 AM · Veterinary

-Sunday-night call to Northgate Veterinary.
-Owner panicked — their lab ate a wrapped chocolate bar.
-Sarah asked the dosage questions, paged Dr. Patel on call, kept the owner talking until the doctor's chart was open.
+Sunday-night call to Washington Park Animal Hospital.
+Owner panicked: their lab ate a wrapped chocolate bar.
+Sarah gathered how urgent it was, never offering advice of her own, paged Dr. Mitchell on call, and kept the owner talking until the doctor's chart was open.

 Emergency intake · doctor paged in 90 sec

-When the hailstorm hits, nobody hits a busy signal.
+When the rush hits, nobody hits a busy signal.

-The day of the storm is the day you can't afford to drop a single call.
-Sarah handles every concurrent caller — no queue, no hold music, no "your call is important to us."
+Your busiest day is the day you can't afford to drop a single call.
+Sarah handles every concurrent caller: no queue, no hold music, no "your call is important to us."

 Built for the surge, not the average day.

-An ordinary Tuesday at a roofing shop is six calls.
-The Tuesday after a hailstorm is sixty.
-Most answering setups quietly fail at ten — voicemail loops, dropped calls, callers hanging up.
+An ordinary Tuesday at a small business is six calls.
+Your busiest Tuesday is sixty.
+Most answering setups quietly fail at ten: voicemail loops, dropped calls, callers hanging up.
 Sarah doesn't.

 Every Sarah is one of effectively infinite parallel agents.
 The third concurrent caller hears the same warm pickup as the first.
 The forty-seventh hears it too.